 Our non-profit was first formed in the name of Friends of Cedar Rapids Animal Shelter.
 On March 19, 2009, we became an official 501c3.
-Later our name was officially changed to Critter Crusaders of Cedar Rapids on April 21, 2011.
+Our name was officially changed to Critter Crusaders of Cedar Rapids on April 21, 2011.

-Our role has greatly expanded over the years to include partnerships with local rescues and shelters in Eastern Iowa.
-We are committed to assisting homeless, abused and neglected animals with advanced medical care that saves lives, mends broken bodies and restores health, happiness and adoptability.
-A true second chance at life.
+Critter Crusaders’ outreach has expanded over the years to include partnerships with multiple rescues and shelters throughout the midwest.
+We are committed to assisting these animals with advanced medical care.
+Our advocacy saves lives, restoring health and adoptability.